minprog/app-studio/40 Guided/30 Friendsr/content.md

 - Getting data from the `ArrayList friends` can be done using the `friends.get()` method, providing the index of the `Friend` that we'd like to display.

-- To load a `Drawable` image for putting into the `ImageView`, use

-        getContext().getResources().getDrawable(...resource id of the image...);

-    while remembering that we saved resource ids for each of our friends in the friends list already!
+- To load a `Drawable` image for putting into the `ImageView`, use the following line of code `getContext().getResources().getDrawable(...resource id of the image...);` while remembering that we saved resource ids for each of our friends in the friends list already!

 > Note that instead of returning the standard result of calling `super()`, we now return our altered `convertView`.
 What do you think would happen if we forgot to return `convertView` at the end and still returned the result of the `super()` call?
 And what would happen if we called `super()` first and then altered `convertView` after that?